Arkansas Form Ar3 Instructions

 - The deduction for donated art work does not exceed fifteen percent (15%) of the donor's gross income in the calendar year of donation.

+LINE 15.
 List other deductible contributions:

 - Unreimbursed amounts spent to maintain an elementary or high school student (other than a dependent or relative) in a taxpayer's home under a program sponsored by a charitable organization.